drvasanthi/RTL-Synthesis-Workshop/README.md

 endmodule
 </pre></code>

+`RTL Simulation`

 ![image](https://user-images.githubusercontent.com/67214592/183258039-66f78161-8fde-4ff4-9aaf-c9dba3e89e32.png)

-As shown in the wave form, the output remains at logic 1, irrespective of states of the other inputs.
+As shown in the waveform, the output remains at logic 1, irrespective of states of the other inputs.
 Hence the above design can be replaced by a simple buffer there by optimizing power and area.

-The following figure shows the synthesis of the above circuit.
+The following figure shows the `synthesis` of the above circuit.
 As it can be seen in the synthesis design, optimization is performed by in synthesis stage by replacing the entire design by a simple wire buffer.

 ![image](https://user-images.githubusercontent.com/67214592/183258146-fa8e158b-a18b-4d57-969a-d504eb020112.png)